Rice-like complexity lower bounds for Boolean and uniform automata networks

+Recall that $T_m$ denotes the set of realized types of quantifier rank $m$, which is finite for any given $k$ and $m$.
+In particular, if $m = \max(m', 2)$ where $m'$ is the quantifier rank of $\psi$ and $2$ the quantifier rank of $\chi$ and $k=6$, then $T_m$ is finite.
+In the following, when considering a $k$-clique-decomposition $\mathcal{C}$, each node $v$ defines a maximal sub-clique-decomposition denoted $\mathcal{C}(v)$ (\emph{i.e.}, the clique-decomposition containing all the descendant of $v$) that is rooted in $v$, and the type of $\mathcal{C}(v)$ is written $t(v)$.

-\begin{proof} This proof brings the ideas of~\cite{gamard2023hardness} to the deterministic setting.
-Since $\psi$ has infinitely many deterministic models, we consider a family $(M_i)_{i \in \N}$ of deterministic models and $(D_i)_{i \in \N}$ a sequence of their $3$-tree-decompositions, such that each $D_i$ has at least one path of $\mathcal{N}$-length $i$ (which is possible by splitting nodes of degree more than three in the tree).
-Without loss of generality we assume that every $M_i$ has at least $3$ vertices, and that all the bags of $D_i$ are of size $3$.
+\begin{proof} This proof brings the ideas of~\cite{gglgopt25} to the deterministic setting.
+Since $\psi$ has infinitely many deterministic models, and since there are finitely many types, there must be a type $t_0 \in T_m$ which contains $\psi$ and $\chi$ and is realized by infinitely many graphs of cliquewidth at most $k$.
+Let $\mathcal{C}$ be a clique-decomposition of cliquewidth at most $k$ of height at least $|T_m|+1$, generating a graph of type $t_0$.